XMoSalahX/E-Shop/Back-end/README.md

 * To make connection between user and production database, write the following command:

-      GRANT ALL PRIVILEGES ON DATABASE "E-Shop" TO "Mohammed_Salah";
+      GRANT ALL PRIVILEGES ON DATABASE "E_Shop" TO "Mohammed_Salah";

 * To make connection between user and testing database, write the following command: